buttonwoodcx/doc-bcx-aurelia-dnd/get-started/turn-off-preview-use-hover.md

 * in html template, instead of repeat on original items list, we repeat on patched items list, which is the original items patched by intention.
 * we capture user intention in `dndHover(location)` callback.
 Beware, don't mutate the real items list yet.
 We use temporary property `intention` to save this information.
 * we apply the intention in `dndDrop(location)` callback, as app user intended.
-* we reset temporary property `intention` before and after a DnD session by subscribing events `'dnd:willStart'` and `'dnd:didEnd'`.
+* we reset temporary property `intention` before and after a DnD session by subscribing events `'dnd:willStart'` and `'dnd:didEnd'` and `'dnd:didCancel'`.

 > When you use `dndHover` to constantly patch original list, depending on how complex the patch is, aurelia repeater might not be able to reuse existing child component, it might destroy old child components and create new components.
 That will trigger multiple add/remove Source/Target through `attached()` and `detached()` callback. `DndService` is totally fine with dynamical changing of sources and targets.